No, I’m not referring to the 90’s TV show. Sorry.

 I don’t know how to explain it, but the idea of being alone in a dark forest or a dark neighbourhood doesn’t seem scary at all – whereas the idea of being alone in a spooky empty house makes my skin crawl.
 According to my brain, outdoors is always safer than indoors.
 My dad says it probably have something to do with the fact that outside you can run in any direction and you have a whole world to hide in, but indoors you’re “trapped” within the walls.
 All I know is brains are weird…

-A downside of this behavior is that I don’t really think about what dangers might come with being out alone in the dark.
+A downside of this behaviour is that I don’t really think about what dangers might come with being out alone in the dark.
 I’m never afraid to walk alone at night.

 Of course crime in north Sweden is really low, this is probably one of the safest places on earth, but that doesn’t mean nothing bad can ever happen to you.
 Things DO happen here.
 Not very often maybe, but still… I know plenty of women who are afraid to go out alone at night.